 Our responsibility is to seek the truth.

-"In today's media climate where so-called mainstream media are accused of fake news and not taking people's problems serious, it is extremely important to deliver relevant journalism.
+"In today's media climate where so-called mainstream media are accused of fake news and not taking people's problems seriously, it is extremely important to deliver relevant journalism.
 Our responsibility is to seek the truth.
-We need people's trust, and if we make mistakes, we correct them at once.
+We need people's trust, and if we make mistakes we correct them at once.
 It is important for me that TV 2's news journalism is courageous and goes against the stream.
 We need to tell strong stories, and not only showcase the problems but also the solutions," says Karianne Solbrække, News Director at TV 2.

 We still have this enormous creative fire power.

 Some of the best authors have found their home at our Danish publishing house Lindhardt og Ringhof, which publishes books within fiction, non-fiction, translated fiction and children’s books.
 With a team of experienced, ambitious and innovative editors, Lindhardt og Ringhof works closely with all the different storytellers in developing their books and enabling them to reach a large audience.
 An demand for the written book is undiminished.
 During Covid-19, book sales where up with more than 10%.